Australia's plan to ban children from social media proves popular and problematic

 “It’s part of their communities, it’s part of work, it’s part of entertainment, it’s where they watch content – young people aren’t listening to the radio or reading newspapers or watching free-to-air TV – and so it can’t be ignored.
 The reality is this ban, if implemented, is just kicking the can down the road for when a young person goes on social media,” Leo added.

 Leo has been applauded for his work online.
-His home state Victoria nominated him for the Young Australian of the Year award, which will be announced in January.
-His nomination credits his platform with "fostering a new generation of informed, critical thinkers."
+He was a finalist in his home state Victoria's nomination for the Young Australian of the Year award, which will be announced in January.
+His nomination bid credits his platform with "fostering a new generation of informed, critical thinkers."

 The grieving mom-turned-activist

-Note: This version removes incorrect information that the eSafety Commissioner proposed adopting the role of “authenticator” of people’s ages.
-The commissioner’s office says it never proposed such a role..